mattmireles/Flatty/README.md

 flatty
 ```

-This will create flattened text files in `~/flattened/` containing all the text files from your project.
+This will analyze your project and create appropriately-sized text files in `~/flattened/` containing all the text files from your project.

+### Smart Size Management

+Flatty automatically handles projects of any size:
+- Small projects (under 100k tokens) → single consolidated file
+- Large projects → smart splitting based on directory structure
+- Very large files → automatic chunking with clear continuation markers

 ### Command Options